JohnRicMerque/simple-calculator/README.md

 Link: https://simple-calculator-cndoz9hb8-johnricmerque.vercel.app

 # DISCLAIMER
 The scripting for this project was referenced to Web Dev Simplified Youtube Tutorial (https://www.youtube.com/watch?v=j59qQ7YWLxw).
 This project was done for learning purposes only, I do not claim ownership of the algorithm implemented in this project.
-However, I personally built the layout and design.